Our blogs

 Phonics challenge - Dependent on phonics groups

-Counting – Can you practise counting in tens quickly, from different starting points?
+Counting – Can you count in tens?

-Reading - Please try and read at least three times a week.
+Reading - Please try to read at least three times a week.

 Please remember to bring book bags each day.